Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-6-changes.md

 ## Changes to the Entity module

 - The `PlayerCopyCallback` has been removed.
 If you were using it, you can switch to `ServerPlayerEvents.COPY_FROM` from Fabric API.
-- `RespawnCopyStrategy` is now called for mobs other when players when they get converted (think smitten pigs turning to piglins, or zombies drowning)
+- `RespawnCopyStrategy` is now called for mobs other than players when they get converted (think smitten pigs turning to piglins, or zombies drowning)

 ### Client-to-Server messages